jkwd/chess_dashboard/chess_dagster/chess_dbt/models/docs.md

 {% enddocs %}

 {% docs fen %}
-The pieces final position when the game ended
+The position of the pieces
 {% enddocs %}

 {% docs time_class %}